kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake.md

-# Lab : Use delta tables in Apache Spark
+# Lab : Use Delta tables in Apache Spark

 ## Overview